HuzunluArtemis/MicroSharpGanttChart/README.md

 ![](https://www.gnu.org/graphics/gplv3-127x51.png#left)

-Anonymous Redirect / Referrer is Free Software: You can use, study share and improve it at your will.
+You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.